 Other degrees or curricula offered:

-- Graduate level courses in epidemiology, biostatistics and research ethics are available through the Johns Hopkins Bloomberg School of Public Health for fellows who have already completed a masters degree in public health.
+- Graduate level courses in epidemiology, biostatistics and research ethics are available through the Johns Hopkins Bloomberg School of Public Health.
+There are also opportunities to take nationally available online research courses.

 - Applicants must be U.S. citizens or permanent residents.